MurariPrasad/MCA-2021-DataVisualization/README.md

 # Data Visualization

-## Companies Registered to Ministry of Corporate Affairs, 2021.
+## Companies Registered to Indian Ministry of Corporate Affairs, 2021.

 **About**
 -A Simple EDA of the dataset of companies registered to the Ministry of Corporate Affairs in April, 2021.